DanaMW/PowerShell-TuneUp/README.md

 ```
 # Clearlogs
 ```
 This clears most to all of your windows logs for you.
+(All of thwm except locked or in use as we fly by them).
+Update: Added Write Progress to the script so that there is some interaction with users in the form of a Progrss Bar.
+Update: Added the [bool] $Loud so that you can see the Verbose output.
+Clearlogs -Loud 1 or -Loud $True
 ```
 # Get-SysInfo
 ```